steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

    using namespace ns3;

-Simulation class
+Simulation Class
 ^^^^^^^^^^^^^^^^

 Before starting, we describe a Kodo object created in ``broadcast-rlnc.h`` with the purpose to represent the RLNC broadcast topology.
 In this sense, we represent our Kodo simulation as a class with different functionalities.
 Of course, this is purely subjective.
 You may choose how you represent your objects in your simulation.
 Although, we choose this way because it enabled us to modularize all the simulation into a single object which is controlled